mozilla/extension-workshop/documentation/enterprise.md

 Developing extensions for your enterprise is straightforward – you can follow the standard extension development path.

-[Some Firefox enterprise policies](/documentation/enterprise/enterprise-policies-that-impact-extensions/) might affect the installation, behavior, and update of extensions
+[Some Firefox enterprise policies](/documentation/enterprise/enterprise-policies-that-impact-extensions/) might affect the installation, behavior, and update of extensions.

 {% endcapture %}
 {% include modules/two-column.html